BroadbandForum/usp/docs/specification/index.md

 This field contains the Object Path the USP Agent wants to register.

-**[R-REG.2]{}** - The path field MUST contain an Object Path without any instance numbers.
+**[R-REG.2]{}** - The path field MUST contain an Object Path, Command Path, Event Path, or Parameter Path without any instance numbers.
 This path MUST NOT not use the Supported Data Model notation (with \{i\}), meaning that it is not allowed to register a sub-object to a multi-instance object.

 #### Register Response Fields